-Sioned Jones is Director of Operations and Communications at Tax Justice Network.
-She has worked as a senior manager and leader in the not for profit sector for over 20 years including as the first CEO of The Circle, a women’s rights organisation founded by singer, songwriter and activist Annie Lennox and as a Deputy Director at Oxfam GB.
-She is Chair of the Board of Trustees at Magic for Smiles, an NGO working to improve the wellbeing of refugee children and a Trustee at Child to Child, a child rights international NGO.
+Sioned Jones is Director of Operations and Communications at the Tax Justice Network.
+She has worked as a senior manager and leader in the not for profit sector for over 20 years including in her last role as the first CEO of The Circle, a women’s rights NGO founded by singer, songwriter and activist Annie Lennox and previous to that as a Deputy Director at Oxfam GB.
+In addition to her work at the Tax Justice Network she is Chair of the Board of Trustees at Magic for Smiles, a small NGO working to improve the wellbeing of refugee children

-Markus Meinzer is Director, Financial Secrecy and is the lead researcher on the Financial Secrecy Index.
+Dr. Markus Meinzer is Director of Financial Secrecy & Governance at the Tax Justice Network.
 He authored the book “Tax Haven Germany” (“Steueroase Deutschland”), published in 2015 at C.H.
-Beck, and is TJN’s principal investigator on the COFFERS EU research project under Horizon 2020 (Combating Fiscal Fraud and Empowering Regulators).
-He studied development economics as a component of his political science degree at the Free University of Berlin, and was an exchange student at the University of Sussex (UK).
+Beck, and was TJN’s principal investigator on the COFFERS EU research project under Horizon 2020 (Combating Fiscal Fraud and Empowering Regulators) and engages in the same function in the TRACE Horizon 2020 research project (Tracking illicit money flows).
+He has published widely on international tax policy and financial secrecy regulation and has served on various EU Commission Expert Groups.
+He obtained his PhD in economics at Utrecht University in 2019 (“Countering cross-border tax evasion and avoidance.
+An assessment of OECD policy design from 2008 to 2018”).
+Prior to this, he studied development economics as a component of his political science degree at the Free University of Berlin, and was an exchange student at the University of Sussex (UK).